Imaginession, June 3-6, 2019

 - Single class: prices vary, meets one or two days

-- Full week: $180, mix and math four mini-courses, delicious snacks included three days.
+- Full week: $180, mix and match mini-courses, with delicious snacks included all four days.

 - To inquire about registration, email here.
 New students only: Imaginession Registration.
 Please include with payment.